lexicalunit/tab-control/README.md

 ## Status Indicator

-Optionally enable a stats bar indicator that can be clicked to pull up the tab control dialog.
+Optionally enable a status bar indicator that can be clicked to pull up the tab control dialog.

 ![status](https://cloud.githubusercontent.com/assets/1903876/7895707/89a59a3c-0662-11e5-8fd5-21b4ad3c3341.png)